anachronic/dotfiles/README.md

 - Installer script should be started after having stow in the system
 - Extra devtools: `npm i -g`, `pipx install` and so on and so forth

+## A short note about this repository

+This repository has a very ad-hoc workflow to me and it's based on a couple of shell scripts that install the stuff I use.
+If you're cloning please be aware

+Also, I do frequent force pushes with no same and no intention of apologizing at all.

 ## Notes without a place

 ### Neovim submodules